akovalyo/42sv_Libft/README.md

 DESCRIPTION

->       The ft_strlcpy() function copies up to (size - 1) characters from the NUL-
+>       The ft_strlcpy() function copies up to (size - 1) characters from
->       terminated string src to dest, NUL-terminating the result.
+>       the NUL-terminated string src to dest, NUL-terminating the result.

 RETURN VALUE